zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/iac_for_self_managed/_index.md

 # This is the title of your design document.
 Keep it short, simple, and descriptive.
 A
 # good title can help communicate what the design document is and should be considered
 # as part of any review.
-title: Mature Automated Deployment and Management of Self-Managed GitLab
+title: Advance Automated Deployment and Management Capabilities of Self-Managed GitLab
 status: proposed
 creation-date: "2024-12-12"
 authors: [ "@bwilkerson13", "@grantyoung" ]